-Group B cars, albeit they packed the latest technology of the mid 1980s, were primitive brutes; there were no high-tech electronic driving aids, differential technology was closer to what you would find on a farm tractor, the suspensions were prone to overheating and sluggish to respond, and the engine powerbands were very narrow (high RPM) with very average torque figures.
+Group B cars, albeit they packed the latest technology of the mid-1980s, were primitive brutes; there were no high-tech electronic driving aids, four wheel drive technology was closer to what you would find on a farm tractor, the suspensions were prone to overheating and sluggish to respond, and the engine powerbands were very narrow (high-RPM) with very average torque figures.
 Anti-lag measures involved mostly the use of LFB (left foot braking).
-In short, driveability was poor and the cars a real challenge to drive fast: this was confirmed by all modern WRC drivers who had the opportunity to also test drive a Group B car.
+In short, driveability was very poor and the cars a real challenge to drive to their full potential: this was confirmed by all modern WRC drivers who had the opportunity to also test drive a Group B car.

 Q: Why was Group B so awesome?

 A: This question is highly personal to each individual but some key elements always come back.
-Please CLICK HERE to find out my personal answer (and share your own!).
+Please CLICK HERE to find out the Shrine’s owner personal answer (and share your own!).